- Tables are 6’ x 2’ and 2.5’ high

 - Helpers are individuals who assist artists during the show and do not sell artwork.
 They do not need to provide a CA seller’s permit, samples of work, and a portfolio.

-Table assignments will be released at a later date.
+Table assignments will be assigned during registration.

 Table assignments are prioritized by veteran artist status (+10 years as a primary artist), followed by a first-come, first-served basis of Artist Alley Form submission.
 Artists who have paid for their tables (excluding artists on the waitlist) will receive an e-mail notification prior to the release of the application form

 Artist Alley Table Packages will receive a 50% refund for any cancellations received by February 28th, 2024.
 Cancellations made after this deadline will not receive a refund.
 Artists who have submitted the Artist Alley Form and are not approved will be fully refunded.

 Artists may only purchase one (1) Table Package.
 Duplicate orders will be canceled immediately.
 Artist Alley Table Packages are non-transferable to other artists and attendees.
 This includes other artists already registered under the same table.
 Tables are non-transferable to subsequent years.